ianhussey/Analogical-learning-via-IAT/experiment 3/study details.md

-# The IAT as an analogical learning task III - novel attitudes towards known stimuli
+# The IAT as an analogical learning task I - novel attitudes towards known stimuli

 ## Experiment 3: the analogical nature of the effect